ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 The `repl` user has Replication privileges and is used if you enable the [`wal2json` plugin](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-wal2json) on your deployment.
 In the process of enabling `wal2json`, you set the `repl` user's password, which allows the `wal2json` plugin to use it.

+## Other `ibm` Users

+If you run the `\du` command with your admin account, you might notice users that are named `ibm`,  `ibm-cloud-base-user`, and `ibm-replication`.

+The `ibm-cloud-base-user` is used as a template to manage group roles for other users.
+It is used to manage the users created through the CLI and API as well as enable the integration with the _Service Credentials_ user creation on IBM Cloud.
+A user that is a member of `ibm-cloud-base-user` inherits the create role and create database attributes from `ibm-cloud-base-user`.
+The `ibm-cloud-base-user` is not able to log in.

+The `ibm` and the `ibm-replication` accounts are the only superusers on your deployment.
+A superuser account is not available for you to use.
+These users are internal administrative accounts that manage replication, metrics, and other functions that ensure the stability of your deployment.

 ## Users created with `psql`

 You can bypass creating users through IBM Cloud entirely, and create users directly in PostgreSQL with `psql`.
 This allows you to make use of PostgreSQL's native [role and user management](https://www.postgresql.org/docs/current/database-roles.html).
 Users/roles created in `psql` have to have all of their privileges set manually, as well as privileges to the objects that they create.

 Users that are created directly in PostgreSQL do not appear in _Service Credentials_, but you can [add them](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#adding-users-to-_service-credentials_) if you choose.

 Note that these users are not integrated with IAM controls, even if added to _Service Credentials_.
 {: .tip}

-## The `ibm` and `ibm-replication` Users

-If you run the `\du` command with your admin account, you might notice two users that are named `ibm` and `ibm-replication`.
-These users are internal administrative accounts that manage replication, metrics, and other functions that ensure the stability of your deployment.
-The `ibm` and the `ibm-replication` accounts are the only superusers on your deployment.
-A superuser account is not available for you to use.